belangeo/pyo/documentation/source/perftips.rst

 efficient than the same process written from scratch.

-This construct, although pedagogically valid, will never be more efficient, in term of CPU and memory usage, than a native PyoObject (Phaser) written in C.
+This construct, although pedagogically valid, will never be more efficient, in terms of CPU and memory usage, than a native PyoObject (`Phaser`) written in C.

 .. code-block:: python